cabforum/code-signing/docs/CSBR.md

 **Code Signature:** A Signature logically associated with a signed Code.

-**Code Signing Certificate:** A digital certificate issued by a CA that contains a code Signing EKU.
+**Code Signing Certificate:** A digital certificate issued by a CA that contains a Code Signing EKU.

 **Declaration of Identity**: A written document that consists of the following: